 - Sit on a decline bend as you hold your hands together.
 You may also hold weight in your hands.

 - Now, twist as you would do in the original exercise.

 Mistakes many make while trying to perform the Russian twist exercise.

-Speeding in the Russian twist exercise is not the thing you need to do.
-As you rush through this movement, you reduce the total time under tension.
+Speeding to complete the Russian twist exercise is not what you need to do.
+You reduce the total time under tension as you rush through this movement.
 It eventually means that your abs will work for less time.
 Also, if you are too quick for the exercise, you may use momentum instead of your muscles.
-It will reduce the tension.
-As a result, the effectiveness of the exercise will decrease.
+Again, it will reduce the tension.
+As a result, the effectiveness will decrease.

 Do not make your lower back rounded as you feel fatigued.
 However, this move can make the exercise less effective.
 In addition, if you arch your lower back, then you lose abdominal engagement.

-If you do not perform this exercise in the right manner, you might increase the chance of muscle strain or back pain.
-Also, you need to remember that the Russian twist exercise is a core exercise.
+If you do not correctly perform this exercise, you might increase the chance of muscle strain or back pain.
+Also, remember that the Russian twist exercise is a core exercise.
 Resultantly, your back will only function to stabilize your core.

 Russian twist exercise mainly targets the core muscles.
 In addition, it targets the rectus abdominis, oblique muscles, transverse abdominis, erector spinae, hip flexors, scapular muscles, and the latissimus dorsi.